ReDI-School/redi-js-nrw/project_ideas.md

 - See hover states for all interactive elements on the page
 - Bonus: See dynamically generated bars based on the data provided in the local JSON file
 ### Learning Outcomes
-Your challenge is to build out this bar chart component and get it looking as close to the design as possible.
+- Your challenge is to build out this bar chart component and get it looking as close to the design as possible.
-You can use any tools you like to help you complete the challenge.
+- You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.
-We provide the data for the chart in a local data.json file.
-So you can use that to add the bars dynamically if you choose.

 ## 4 Interactive card details form
 Level: 2 JUNIOR</br>